ole-hc/MCB-characteristic-curves-UI/README.md

 - At the discontinuous point of the graph, where it drops vertically downwards, only the lowest value is relevant for our function.

+- The maximum tripping time differs depending if the MCB switches AC / DC loads.
+We will be focusing on the AC dependant characteristics.

 The characteristic curve of a specific type can therefore be divided into three parts:

 1. A portion of the common thermal curve